data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 **SLIDE** [Coursera Computer Science 101](https://www.coursera.org/course/cs101) If you feel you need some context to what we've done today, this is ideal covering how computers work, jargon, and key concepts in programming (such as loops and logic).
 Free, doesn't have to be taken as a class but in your own time.

-Another Coursera course, [Programming for Everybody (Python)](https://www.coursera.org/course/pythonlearn) is available and lasts 10 weeks.
-So if you have 2-4 hours to spare.
+Another Coursera course, [Programming for Everybody (Python)](https://www.coursera.org/course/pythonlearn) is available and lasts 10 weeks, if you have 2-4 hours to spare per week.
 Python is popular in research programming as it is readable, relatively simple, and very powerful.

 Bill Turkel and the Digital History community more broadly.
 The second lesson you did today was based on a lesson Bill has on [his website](http://williamjturkel.net/2013/06/15/basic-text-analysis-with-command-line-tools-in-linux/) and Bill is also a general editor of the [Programming Historian](http://programminghistorian.org/project-team).
 The Programming Historian is an open, collaborative book aimed at providing programming lessons to historians.
 Although the lessons are hooked around problems historians have, their lessons - which cover various programming languages - have a wide applicability - indeed today's course is based on two lessons I wrote with Ian Milligan, an historian at Waterloo, Canada - for ProgHist.
 Bill also has a wonderful tutorial on ['Named Entity Recognition with Command Line Tools in Linux'](http://williamjturkel.net/2013/06/30/named-entity-recognition-with-command-line-tools-in-linux/) which I thoroughly recommend if you want to automatically find, markup, and count names, places, and organisations in text files...